Seif-Mohamed1/CNN-Project-Dog-Breed-Classifier-Implementation/README.md

 It is implemented by using PyTorch library.

-**Udacity's original repo is [here](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-dog-classification)**

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI  Nanodegree!
+Welcome to the Convolutional Neural Networks (CNN) project in the Deep learning  Nanodegree!
 In this project, you will learn how to build a pipeline that  can be used within a web or mobile app to process real-world,  user-supplied images.
 Given an image of a dog, your algorithm will  identify an estimate of the canine’s breed.
 If supplied an image of a  human, the code will identify the resembling dog breed.

 [![Sample Output](https://github.com/udacity/deep-learning-v2-pytorch/raw/master/project-dog-classification/images/sample_dog_output.png)](https://github.com/udacity/deep-learning-v2-pytorch/blob/master/project-dog-classification/images/sample_dog_output.png)